Saturday, April 29th, from 11am to 1p

 WITH THE ENDING OF...

 World War 2, Kansas City, received an influx of Blacks (who fought in the war) arriving via Union Station (built-in 1914) to live.
-In the 1950s '60s intentional (legally accepted) efforts (blockbusting, redlining, white flight) were made to place Blacks 'east of Troost' & at the time no further south than 18th & Vine.
+In the 1950s '60s intentional (legally accepted) efforts (blockbusting, redlining, white flight) were made to place Blacks 'east of Troost' and at the time no further south than 18th and Vine.

 THERE WAS NO 'DIVIDE'...